nickcronk/hello-world/README.md

 # hello-world
 Hello world!

-My name is Nick Cronk.
+My name is Nick Cronk. \n
 I am a junior at the University of Iowa studying Business Analytics and Information Systems.